solhuebner/PCA9685-Arduino/README.md

 ### Multi-Device Proxy Example

-In this example, we use a special to control other modules attached to it via the ALL_CALL register.
+In this example, we use a special instance to control other modules attached to it via the ALL_CALL register.

 ```Arduino
 #include <Wire.h>